-The SFO's remit is to investigate and prosecute serious or complex fraud, including domestic or overseas bribery or corruption:
+The Serious Fraud Office's (SFO) remit is to investigate and prosecute serious or complex fraud, including domestic or overseas bribery or corruption:

-- · that undermines UK plc commercial or public interests; - · where the actual or potential financial loss is high; - · where the potential economic harm is significant; and - · where there is a significant public interest.
+- that undermines UK plc commercial or public interests; - where the actual or potential financial loss is high; - where the potential economic harm is significant; and - where there is a significant public interest.

-The CPS may also prosecute offences involving bribery and corruption, but the SFO is the primary agency engaged in such prosecutions.
+The Crown Prosecution Service (CPS) may also prosecute offences involving bribery and corruption, but the SFO is the primary agency engaged in such prosecutions.

-The NCA leads UK law enforcement's response to bribery, corruption and sanctions evasion.
+The National Crime Agency (NCA) leads the UK law enforcement's response to bribery, corruption and sanctions evasion.
 It provides intelligence support and specialist operational capability.
 The work of the NCA extends to corruption overseas and it engages with foreign law enforcement agencies.
 The International Corruption Unit (ICU) within the NCA investigates international bribery, corruption and related money-laundering offences.
 The ICU traces and recovers the proceeds of international corruption.
 Its key role is to investigate:

-- · money laundering in the UK resulting from corruption of high-ranking officials overseas; - · bribery involving UK-based companies or nationals that has an international element; and - · cross-border bribery where there is a link to the UK.
+- money laundering in the UK resulting from corruption of high-ranking officials; - overseas; bribery involving UK-based companies or nationals that has an international element; and - cross-border bribery where there is a link to the UK.

-The Financial Conduct Authority (FCA) is a regulatory body responsible for regulating financial services firms and financial markets in the UK, and the prudential supervisor.
-Although it does not prosecute matters under the Bribery Act 2010, any conduct by a regulated firm relating to bribery or corruption risks may also constitute a breach of the rules or principles of the FCA Handbook.
+The Financial Conduct Authority (FCA) is the regulatory body responsible for regulating financial services firms and financial markets in the UK, and the prudential supervisor.
+Although it does not prosecute matters under the UKBA, any conduct by a regulated firm relating to bribery or corruption risks may also constitute a breach of the rules or principles of the FCA Handbook.
 Under Principle 11 of the FCA Handbook, a firm must deal with its regulator in an open and cooperative way, and must disclose to the appropriate regulator anything relating to the firm, of which that regulator would reasonably expect notice.
-Accordingly, a regulated firm may be required under Principle 11 to report conduct involving bribery or corruption to the regulator.
+Accordingly, a regulated firm maybe required under Principle 11 to report conduct involving bribery or corruption to the regulator.

-Describe any recent shifts in the patterns of enforcement of the foreign bribery rules.
+Patterns in enforcement Describe any recent shifts in the patterns of enforcement of the foreign bribery rules.